danolition/clamav/README.md

     driver: local
 ```

+# Usage

+the following directories will be paired as volumes with the docker container:
+/home
+/temp
+/usr/share/tomcat

+Now once you have brought the container up with docker-compose up -d , you can run the scans like this:

+$ docker exec -it clamav clamdscan /home
+$ docker exec -it clamav clamdscan /tmp

 # Configuration

+The memory consumption of this container is limited to 800 MB.
+You can verify this once the container is running with the following command:

+$ docker ps -q | xargs docker stats --no-stream

-There are a few different configuration files.
+There are also a few different configuration files.
 The principle is for `clamd` as it governs the core behavior of the service.

 ## Clamd